ERP Selection Guide

 breathe

-Pause after the selection process to ensure you’re fully prepared for implementation.
+Pause after the ERP selection process to ensure you’re fully prepared for implementation.
 Does your team understand your future-state processes well enough to answer design questions during the technical implementation?
 How effective have your change management activities been at reducing employee resistance?

 While your selection team may have been enthusiastic about requirements gathering and process improvement, they may become resistant during implementation.
 Now is the time to ensure they support the implementation plan by allowing them to provide input.
 Change management should continue throughout the implementation process.